2026 Board of Directors

 Max Cuellar

 Max Cuellar is a Global Technology Operating Executive specializing in Sales, Marketing, and Data.
 With 20+ years of experience, he has restructured companies and built growth strategies.
-Currently at Adobe, Max previously served as Hewlett Packard Enterprise’s first Chief Data Officer and has held various executive roles at HPE and HP.
-Max also served as a Partner at Booz & Company, advising on technology, retail, and consumer firms, driving significant growth.
+Currently at Adobe, Max previously served as Hewlett Packard Enterprise’s first Chief Data Officer and previously held executive roles at HPE and HP.
+Max also served as a Partner at Booz & Company, where he advised technology, retail, and consumer firms, driving significant growth.
 A Harvard graduate with an MBA and BA, Max is a lead director for the Silicon Valley Community Foundation and previously served on various boards.
 Passionate about community, he enjoys diving, exploring the American West with his two children, cooking, and investing in local businesses.

 Carolyn Daley Crop